evg-tso/sample-donkey-api/README.md

 - Display a [swagger](https://swagger.io/) page.
 - Validate or reject http requests based on a schema.
 - Do an async http request to resolve the client's IP address.
-- Map the request to a Kafka message.
+- Map the request to a Kafka proto message.
 - Enqueue and publish that message.
 - Integration tests, relying on [testcontainers](https://www.testcontainers.org).